fengnawu/nlazzati.github.io/_pages/about.md

 ---

-Assistant professor of economics at the University of California, Santa Cruz.
+Assistant professor of Eonomics at the University of California, Santa Cruz.
-My work is in microeconomics, behavioral economics and experimental economics.
+My area of expertise is Economics and Experimental Economics with research interests in Microeconomics theory, Industry organization, Econometrics, and Experimental Econ.

-<mark>!!</mark>  This site is still under construction as of April 2018.
+<mark>!!</mark>  This site is still under construction as of November 2018.

 ## [Research](research)